Rizzlord/ComfyUI-MeshRipple/README.md

 MeshRipple represents meshes as a sequence of triangles.
 The model predicts the vertices of each face in an autoregressive manner, conditioned on a point cloud features extracted by the Michelangelo encoder.

 ## Acknowledgments
-This node is based on the [MeshRipple](https://github.com/Zheng-Zhiyuan/MeshRipple) research project and incorporates encoders from [Michelangelo](https://github.com/Bytedance/Michelangelo).
+This node is a ComfyUI port based on the awesome work of [MeshRipple](https://github.com/MayMhappy/MeshRipple) and incorporates encoders from [Michelangelo](https://github.com/Bytedance/Michelangelo).